Attention students, faculty and staff: Parking procedures for Fall 2016. Click here for details.

 Increased use of student learning outcomes assessment had a positive impact on students.
-Through conducting assessment, academic departments made changes to their courses and curricula that increased the Level of Academic Challenge, Active and Collaborative Learning, and Enriching Educational Experience.(d) Open books – Open Minds
+Through conducting assessment, academic departments made changes to their courses and curricula that made courses more challenging, increased collaboration between students, and made the courses more enriching.

 OBOM consists of programs and activities through which students, staff, and faculty read and discuss a common book.
 This program has increased student engagement, retention, and participation in extracurricular activities.
 OBOM positively impacted all NSSE areas, either directly or indirectly.